From birth to yearling

 A trainer will start each horse off cantering slowly on the gallop and gradually build up their fitness.
-After around 3 months of slow work, a horse will have built up enough muscle and fitness level to start doing fast work.
+After around three months of slow galloping a horse will have built up enough muscle and fitness to start doing fast ‘work’ at racing speed!

 Did you know that there are around 14,000 horses in training in Great Britain?

-In training the racehorses will improve their fitness and learn and develop all the skills they need for the racecourse.
+Racehorses maintain their fitness in training and learn and develop all the skills they need for the racecourse.

-Racehorses live the best life.
-They are well fed, rugged up and receive top class care and attention.
-Daily life on a racing yard usually revolves around a fairly strict routine and is normally tailored to each individual horses needs.
+Racehorses live the best life, receiving world class care and attention.
+Daily life on a racing yard usually revolves around a structured routine tailored to each individual horse’s needs.

 Did you know the average daily calorie intake for a racehorse is 35,000 calories?
 That would be the same as eating 600 Weetabix per day!